-HC stays Haryana government’s law on 75% job reservation in private sector
+HC stays Haryana government’s law on 75% job reservation in private sector for residents

 The Faridabad Industries Association argued that the Act violates Articles 14, 15 and 19 of the Indian Constitution.

-The Punjab and Haryana High Court on Thursday put an interim stay on the Haryana government’s law providing 75% reservation to the state’s residents in the private sector, reported Live Law.
+The Punjab and Haryana High Court on Thursday put an interim stay on a Haryana government law providing 75% reservation to the state’s residents in private sector jobs, reported Live Law.

-A bench of Justices Ajay Tewari and Pankaj Jain passed the order on a petition challenging the powers of the Haryana State Employment of Local Candidates Act, 2020.
+A bench of Justices Ajay Tewari and Pankaj Jain passed the order on a petition challenging the constitutional validity of the Haryana State Employment of Local Candidates Act, 2020.

 The law was enacted in November and came into effect on January 15.